cloudtoid/interprocess/src/dotnet/README.md

 For dependency injection, register the queue services with `services.AddInterprocessQueue()` and resolve `IQueueFactory`.

 [Publisher and subscriber samples](https://github.com/cloudtoid/interprocess/tree/main/src/dotnet/Sample) · [Documentation](https://github.com/cloudtoid/interprocess) · [Report an issue](https://github.com/cloudtoid/interprocess/issues) · [MIT license](https://github.com/cloudtoid/interprocess/blob/main/LICENSE)

+Queue names must be nonempty and contain no slash, backslash, or NUL.
+The maximum is 24 UTF-8 bytes on macOS and 245 on Linux; use at most 24 bytes for portable names.